skip navigation

 Q: What class should my child take?

-A: Kids ages 6-11 with no sailing experience should start in our Opti Beginner classes.
-Kids ages 11-17 with no experience should take 420 Beginner.
-Your child's instructor will then tell you the best next class for your child to take.
+A: Young sailors ages 7-11 with no sailing experience should start in our Opti camp or classes.
+Kids ages 12-17 with no experience should take 420 camp or classes.
+Your child's instructor will then help you determine the next best opportunity for your child.

 Q: What happens if my child has to retake a class?